EricMoIr/goform-server/README.md

 ## Environment variables

-All environment variables can be configured within the .env file
+All environment variables can be configured within the src/main/resources/application.properties file

 | Variable                                   | Description                                  | Default Value                   |
 | ------------------------------------------ | -------------------------------------------- | ------------------------------- |